-Time to Talk Day aims to get as many people as possible talking about mental health.
-This year See Me is looking at all the different ways people can to start conversations on mental health.
+It aims to get as many people as possible talking about mental health.
+This year See Me is looking at how people can make space in their day for a conversation on mental health.

 Since its launch, Time to Talk Day has sparked millions of conversations in schools, homes, workplaces, in the media and online, and attracted support from Scottish celebrities such as Des Clarke, Gail Porter and actor Daniel Portman, who played Pod in Game of Thrones.